Patcharinee/Personal_AI_chatbot/README.md

 #Ask My Docs
-<br> In the process of developing a generative AI chatbot for asking questions about my documents </br>
+<br> A generative AI chatbot that can answer questions about your own documents and the world </br>